IBMIXN/FISELounge/README.md

 ### User

 - The actual account administrator
-- They manage the *Consumer*'s FISE account and set it up on the *Consumer*'s device
+- They manage the _Consumer_'s FISE account and set it up on the _Consumer_'s device
-- They can add mutiple *Consumer*s and add multiple *Contact*s per *Consumer*
+- They can add mutiple *Consumer*s and add multiple *Contact*s per _Consumer_
 - This is the only person who ever accesses the Dashboard

 ### Consumer

-- The elderly person with difficulty contacting their relatives
+- The elderly person with difficulty contacting their relatives (example)
 - This person's data will show up on the FISE app
 - Can be related to multiple *Contact*s

 ### Contact

-- Someone the *Consumer* can call
+- Someone the _Consumer_ can call
 - Will receive an email when called through the app
+- Will receive an email containing emergency voice-clip when sent through the app

+If phone number provided:

+- Will receive an sms when called through the app
+- Will receive an sms containing emergency voice-clip when sent through the app

 ## Deploying the Server